How to Remove Cat Odor from Baseboard Heaters

-Step 1: Cat Behaviors
+Step 1 - Understand Cat Behaviors

 Different reactions of the cat can set off different types of odors.
 If your cat is male, he could have marked its territory by the baseboard heater to claim his spot.
-Also, if the cat has a unclean litter box, it will find a substitute location to use as a litter box.
+Also, if the cat has an unclean litter box, it will find a substitute location to use as a litter box.

-Step 2: Clean the Area
+Step 2 - Clean the Area

 You can use an attachment that blows out any extra hair that is still inside of the heater grill.
-A carpet cleaner can be used over the top of the carpet which can help remove some of the cat odor and also make your carpet cleaner and remove any additional odors that you might have missed.
+A carpet cleaner can be used over the top of the carpet which can help remove some of the cat odor and also make your carpet cleaner and remove any additional odors you might have missed.

-Step 3: Use Vinegar
+Step 3 - Use Vinegar